dr-leo/pandaSDMX/doc/install.rst

 Running tests
 -------------

-As per v1.1.0, the test suite is no longer packaged with any pandaSDMX distribution because the tests suite has grown too large; on first run it downloads about 300MB of data.
+As per v1.1.0, the test suite is no longer packaged with any pandaSDMX distribution.
 You can run it anyway by installing the  source from Github, including the ``tests`` optional dependencies.
 Then, in the package directory, issue::